 We can give you advice on:

-As an employer in the science, engineering or design sectors you can join our AdEDA scheme and select your new apprentices from current Teesside University's students completing their first year of studies on a relevant degree, HNC or HND.
+Are you an employer in the science, engineering or design sector?
+Find out how our AdEDA scheme can help you select new apprentices from current Teesside University students completing their first year of studies on a relevant degree, HNC or HND.